DukeOfNero/THM_Rooms/Brute.md

 Started: Tue May 20 12:34:47 2025
 Stopped: Tue May 20 12:35:34 2025

-## credentials Adrian:tigger - only for web service not for ftp
+## credentials Adrian:tigger - only for web service not for ftp/ssh